lenarddome/better-graphs-tables/NOTES.md

 3. Feedback is always appreciated.
 Do let me know if you think some things should be clearer; if you think something is missing from the worksheet.

 ## Better Tables Assessment

+PSYC:EL assesments:

+1. two component, both are in-class exercises
+2. include all the code from loading the packages and the data until the point the graph is produced

+## Better Graphs Session

+## Better Graphs Assessment